localstack/docs/content/en/user-guide/aws/cognito/index.md

 ## Serverless and Cognito

-You can also use Cognito and LocalStack in conjunction with the [Serverless framework](https://www.serverless.com/).
+Furthermore, you have the option to combine Cognito and LocalStack seamlessly with the [Serverless framework](https://www.serverless.com/).

-For example, take this snippet of a `serverless.yml` configuration:
+For instance, consider this snippet from a `serverless.yml` configuration:

 ```yaml
 service: test